 Small amounts of milk won’t make your cat sick, but more than a tablespoon or so could cause digestive distress.

-Similarly, cats can easily digest lactose-free milk and other products made for lactose-intolerant people.
+Cats can more easily digest lactose-free milk and other products made for lactose-intolerant people.
 They can also eat other low-lactose dairy products, including most hard cheeses, yogurt, and sour cream.

 It’s not a substitute for a nutritionally complete and balanced diet.
 And if you’re caring for a young kitten, never substitute cow’s milk for mother’s milk or kitten formula.

 If your cat loves milk, feel free to give it to him as an occasional treat.
 As long as you’re not giving him so much that it triggers a reaction or makes a big dent in his daily calorie budget, milk can be a great treat.
-If you want to play it safe with lactose intolerance, opt for raw milk or try a lactose-free product.
+If you want to play it safe with lactose intolerance, opt for a lactose-free product.

 Cats who love milk and want more than just a few sips might enjoy specially-formulated cat milk products, often found on the cat food aisle of pet stores and groceries.
 These products are lactose-free drinks made with cats in mind.
 Some are fortified with taurine for an amino acid boost.